uilianries/imgui/IP-Entry.md

 # IP Entry box
+by @adam4813
-Displays an entry box to allow the user to enter each octet of an IP address
+<br>Displays an entry box to allow the user to enter each octet of an IP address

 A way to use the entered address is provided by means of a connect button and an IP string builder.